-Dr. Amala Soumyanath is an associate professor of neurology in the OHSU School of Medicine.
+Dr. Amala Soumyanath is a professor of neurology in the OHSU School of Medicine.
 She has 30 years of research experience in pharmacognosy, ranging from quality control to preclinical and clinical studies of botanicals.
 Her previous work encompassed botanicals used for diabetes or skin diseases but has focused on botanicals for neurological disorders since 2003.

 Dr. Claudia Maier is a professor in the Department of Chemistry and director of the Mass Spectrometry Center at Oregon State University.
 Dr. Maier has over 25 years of experience in mass spectrometry and has led her own research laboratory at OSU since 2002.

 Botanical Research Core Lead: Dr. Maier oversees the mass spectrometry analysis of botanical materials and provide mass spectral support for the molecular characterization of plant fractions.
 Dr. Maier also guides the “omics” studies to reveal the biological effect of intake of botanicals.

 Lucy Allison, M.S.